botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 ![Using split screen to view a Blink terminal and GitHub issues at the same time.](split-screen-1.png)
 ![Using split screen to have 2 windows of 1Writer open at once and translate a post from English to Spanish.](split-screen-2.png)

+### iCloud back-up & restore

+Back-ups on desktop operation systems are tricky.
+There's so much flexibility in the system that you have no idea what are all the things that you need to back up in the first place.

+iOS doesn't have that flexibility and that's what makes backing up really easy.
+And since Apple gives you 5GB of free iCloud space, you don't even need to spend a penny.

 And that's it for now!
 In a follow-up post I'm going to talk about my programming workflows on iPad Pro.